captorr/TransAnnot/demo/readme.md

 #### generate fasta

-Here we generate two sets fasta to test the merge pipline, you can only generate only one if no required.
+Here we generate two sets fasta to test the merge pipline, you can generate only one if no required.

 	# about 1min per set
 	cd /your_path/TransAnnot/LRSIM